-TABLE A FINAL EFFLUENT LIMITATIONS AND MONITORING REQUIREMENTS
+TABLE A. FINAL EFFLUENT LIMITATIONS AND MONITORING REQUIREMENTS

 The permittee is authorized to discharge from outfall number(s) as specified in the application for this permit.
-The final effluent limitations in Table A shall become effective on February 1, 2023 and remain in effect until expiration of the permit.
+The final effluent limitations in Table A shall become effective on November 1, 2022.
 Such discharges shall be controlled, limited and monitored by the permittee as specified below: